-- 1. In the Web Security manager, navigate to the Settings > General > Account page. - 2.
+- 1. Navigate to the Settings > General > Account page. - 2.
 Mark or clear the Send category and protocol data to Websense, Inc. check box. - 3.
 Click OK to cache your change, and then click Save and Deploy to implement it.

 You have completed this tutorial.
 See Where Do I Go Next? for pointers to possible next steps.